Sign In Register

 Is Cincinnati a Good Place to Live?

-Based on current data, Cincinnati receives an overall livability score of 3.5 out of 5.0, earning a grade of B+.
-Key strengths include low unemployment, a low poverty rate, strong internet connectivity.
-Cincinnati offers a solid quality of life with a good balance of affordability, safety, and opportunity.
+Based on current data, Cincinnati receives an overall livability score of 2.7 out of 5.0, earning a grade of C+.
+Key strengths include low unemployment, abundant sunshine, a low poverty rate, strong internet connectivity.
+Areas to be aware of include a high uninsured rate.
+Cincinnati has some notable strengths but also faces challenges that prospective residents should consider.

 Economy & Jobs